Hyomin: 2014–present: Solo debut and label changes

 In January 2018, Hyomin left MBK Entertainment after her contract ended.
 She intends to continue promoting with T-ara in the future.
 In May 2018, Hyomin joined Sublime Artist Agency to pursue her solo career in South Korea and China.

 On January 20, 2019, Hyomin released her second digital single, "U Um U Um" as a pre-release ahead of her third mini-album, which was scheduled for mid-February.
 On February 20, 2019, Hyomin released her third extended play, Allure, with title track of the same name.
 The album became Hyomin's second to surpass 10,000 physical copies sold on Gaon Chart and her first to Top the Taiwanese album chart.
 Additionally, the song "Allure" became her fifth Number-one hit on YinYueTai chart, setting a record for the most chart-toppers by any Korean female artist.

 In May 2021, Hyomin left Sublime Artist Agency after her contract with them had expired.
 In June 2023, Hyomin signed with new agency Andmarq.

 Personal life

 On February 11, 2025, Sports Kyunghyang announced that Hyomin will get married on April 6, 2025, to a non-celebrity who works in finance.
-The wedding will be held in Seoul at Hotel Shilla.
+The wedding was held in Seoul at Hotel Shilla.
 The couple married on April 6, 2025.